Los Angeles therapy

 for Couples & Individuals

-In-person and online therapy in Highland Park and across Los Angeles
+In-person therapy in Highland Park, Los Angeles + telehealth across California

-Inclusive, BIPOC and queer-affirming care grounded in a relational approach
+BIPOC & LGBTQ-affirming therapy, grounded in a relational approach

-Thoughtful therapist matching — often within a few days
+Thoughtful therapist matching in just a few days

-A brief, no-pressure conversation to help you find the therapist who’s right for you.
+A free, no-pressure conversation to help you find the therapist who’s right for you.

-Feeling unseen, unheard, or misunderstood hurts — you don’t have to navigate it alone
+Feeling unseen, unheard, or misunderstood hurts — you don’t have to Manage it alone

 We understand how painful it is to feel disconnected from yourself, overwhelmed by anxiety or grief, struggling in your relationships, or questioning your identity, values, or direction during times of change.

 Our diverse team of therapists deeply honors your lived experience and the many intersections of your identity.
-Our work is relational, inclusive, and rooted in care that is attentive to the broader social and cultural contexts that shape our lives.
+Our work is relational, inclusive, and rooted in care that is attentive to the broader social and cultural contexts—including the current stressors of our world—that shape our lives.

 We work with individuals and people in many kinds of relationships, including couples, partners, queer, nontraditional, and non-monogamous structures.